FredericHeem/starhackit/deploy/playbook/README.md

 $ brew install ansible
  ```

-The ansible scripts has been tested with version 2.4:
+Check the ansible version:
  ```
  $ ansible --version
-ansible 2.8.4
+ansible 2.9.6

  ```
 # What is installed and deployed: